-- (a) The historic preservation commission may adopt a list of alterations for which a certificate of appropriateness may be administratively granted pursuant to this article, provided that any such list or amendment thereto shall be approved by the city council and shall be published and made available to property owners within each historic district. - (b) The development services director or the director's designee may issue a certificate of appropriateness for any alteration on the approved list which the development services director or the director's designee determines may be granted in harmony with the intent and purposes of this article.
-The certificate of appropriateness shall not be issued until the third day after a notice of intent to issue such certificate is posted in the office of the development services department and emailed to the chair and each member of the commission. - (c) The development services director shall not issue a certificate of appropriateness for an alteration if the chair or vice-chair of the commission directs that the application be considered by the commission. - (d) The decision of the development services director to issue a certificate of appropriateness in accordance with this section may be appealed to the city council in the same manner as a decision of the commission.
+- (a) The historic preservation commission may adopt a list of alterations for which a certificate of appropriateness may be administratively granted pursuant to this article, provided that any such list or amendment thereto shall be approved by the city council and shall be published and made available to property owners within each historic district. - (b) The planning director development services director or the director's designee may issue a certificate of appropriateness for any alteration on the approved list which the planning director development services director or the director's designee determines may be granted in harmony with the intent and purposes of this article.
+The certificate of appropriateness shall not be issued until the fifth third day after a notice of intent to issue such certificate is posted in the office of the community development development development and emailed to the chair and each member of the commission. - (c) The planning directordevelopment services director shall not issue a certificate of appropriateness for an alteration if the chair or vice-chair of the commission directs that the application be considered by the commission. - (d) The decision of the planning directordevelopment services director to issue a certificate of appropriateness in accordance with this section may be appealed to the city council in the same manner as a decision of the commission.